 Ludovic Le Moan

-Ludovic Le Moan was appointed Chevalier de la Légion d’Honneur, in April 2016
+He was appointed Chevalier de la Légion d’honneur in 2016 by President Emmanuel Macron.

 Christophe Fourtet co-founded SIGFOX in 2009 to build a global network that is dedicated to the Internet of Things and operates with very low cost and minimal energy consumption.
 Before co-founding SIGFOX, his career was focused on developing radio technologies at leading technology and semiconductor companies.
 In addition to RF technology, his expertise includes embedded systems, semiconductors and SOCs.